csarven/lr-thesis/README.md

 # Linked Research Thesis
 This is a placeholder repository for my PhD thesis.
-I'm told that I have to chisel a document into stone to fulfill some arbitrary needs of an institution in order to be qualified to speak and manipulate societies.
+I am told that I have to chisel a document into stone to fulfill some arbitrary needs of an institution in order to be qualified to speak and manipulate societies.

 ## Table of Contents
 * Abstract